sreeladas/emacs/README.md

 Open macOS_setup.sh in your fav text editor to make sure you're not going to break anything or add unwanted things -- if you work in bash, don't use my zsh setup, that kind of thing

-Note: the only part that will not be confirmed with you prior to being run is the installation of [Homebrew](https://brew.sh/).
-Most of this script cannot be run without brew installed though.
+Note: Each part of the script will be confirmed with you prior to being run, in most cases with a clickable link to documentation so you can confirm the product during the script run.
+The only part that will not be confirmed is the installation of [Homebrew](https://brew.sh/) since it is a requirement for most of this script.

 ```
 ./macOS_setup.sh